The web marketing of the future

 Consumer choice on the Internet is often illusory

-In fact, freedom of choice on the Internet is often only apparent: search engines give us more or less guided choices, AdWords are a way of pushing information and therefore products; the same goes for Facebook, which pushes information, but also advertising, according to the subjects of interest of its members.
+In fact, freedom of choice on the Internet is often only apparent: search engines give us more or less guided choices, AdWords are a way of pushing information and therefore products; the same goes for Facebook, which pushes information, but also ads, according to its members’ topics of interest.
 Any owner of a Facebook business page can now target customers by location, age, socio-professional category or area of interest.
 It’s a much more refined, optimized and accessible promotional tool than traditional advertising.

 The principle is much the same on Twitter, with the ability to push content to people or themes defined by hashtags.